BotanicalAmy/Vehicle-Research/README.md

 For every increase in mileage, the predicted price of a Toyota Rav4 decreases by $.16.
 Looking only at mileage depreciatation, the Toyota Rav4 is approximately ten cents cheaper to drive per mile than the Volvo XC60.

 Note: I did not assess for LNE conditions in this notebook.
-In my R exercise, I found powering down the mileage values, taking the square root of the explanatory, improved my R^2 value.
+In my R exercise, I found powering down the mileage values, taking the square root of the explanatory, had a significant improvement on linearity, normality and equal variance of the risiduals.
+This transformation additionally improved my R^2 value.

+*For the non-statisticians*, taking the square root of mileage and then creating a predicitve model improved the accuracy.

 ![XC60 vs Rav4](./image/XC60_Rav4_Pic.jpg)